sniku/Pawel.README/README.md

 ## How can you help me?

  - Do amazing work and be proud of it.
-Tell me if you there's something preventing you from accomplishing this.
+Tell me if you there's something preventing you from getting your job done.
+ - Know your priorities and deliverables.
+If you find yourself lost, focus on tasks that deliver most business value.
  - Share your ideas.
 My job is to make sure we are working on the right thing, efficiently.
 Talk to me if you have an idea how to do something better.
 Tell me if something is not working for you.
  - Help others when they are struggling.
 Success of a company is a team effort.
 Transfer your skills and knowledge to your colleagues, and they will do the same.
+ - If you find yourself working on a task that has a low business value, stop and talk to me.
  - Tell me when I screw up.
 This is very important.
 I screw up and sometimes don’t notice.
 I need to know or I’ll likely do it again.
+ - Communicate with me as soon as you know that your work will be delivered late.
+I'll be thankful for this.

 ------------------------------------------------------------------------------------------------